RunMarathon/demoNode/CoPilot.md

 export singelton class which exposes Tealium methods export singelton class which exposes Date methods

-regex to match the phone numnber in the format +xx (xxx) xxxx-xxxx
+regex to match the phone number in the format +xx (xxx) xxxx-xxxx

 test phoneRegex against the phone number with console.log